Retreat for Women in Applied Mathematics 2024

 About:

-The programme comprises research presentations and roundtable discussions where participants can interact with each other for scientific networking, community building, research collaborations and a learning platform from shared experiences.
+The programme comprised research presentations and roundtable discussions where participants could interact with each other for scientific networking, community building, research collaborations and a learning platform from shared experiences.

 The overarching goal is to create a UK-wide platform for female applied mathematicians that will act as a support network and a springboard for new scientific ideas and female-led research collaborations, and we hope that this platform will have a lasting legacy in the UK and ultimately further afield.